dcmi/openwemi/docs/index.md

 * Human-friendly documentation: [https://dcmi.github.io/openwemi/ns/openWEMI.html](https://dcmi.github.io/openwemi/ns/openWEMI.html)
 * Vocabulary in turtle: [https://dcmi.github.io/openwemi/ns/openWEMI.ttl](https://dcmi.github.io/openwemi/ns/openWEMI.ttl)

+[The openWEMI Cookbook](https://github.com/dcmi/openwemi/wiki) has use cases and examples of uses of openWEMI.

 ## Background

 The original analysis by the FRBR Working Group produced a 4-entity model of metadata that could be applied to every library catalog entry. *Work* is the most abstract layer that represents the conceptual aspect of a creation. *Expression* is a perceptible version using some form of communication like text, sound, or a visual display. *Manifestation* is the realization, which can be a manufactured product in multiple copies or a single object. *Item* is an individual instance of the creation, often having a location in the world, including electronic locations.